Video call etiquette: Essential tips from recruitment experts

 9. Speak clearly

 While you may have a crystal-clear connection, everyone else may not.
-Don’t mumble or speak softly.
-Always speak clearly and pronunciation every word.
+Try not to mumble or speak softly.
+Always try to speak clearly and pronounce every word.
 Speak at a volume to make yourself heard, but don’t shout.
 If people can’t hear you, try adjusting the volume ion your microphone.

 A simple way to make sure everyone can hear you is to ask yourself “Would my grandparents be able to hear and understand this conversation?”
 If the answer is no, adjust accordingly.
 This goes for telephone interviews, too.